ShiftyKitty/Cathals-Playground/README.md

 ### Development Life Cycle
 The progress and process of this project took many different shapes and sizes throughout, originally taking life as a completely seperate repo named MS1 Tarbh Dubh Muay Thai.
-However early on, due to general lessons learnt and general frustration, I felt it would be better to start anew on a different repo.
+However early on, due to lessons learned and general frustrations, I felt it would be better to start anew on a different repo.

 This section is to document and show the development process of this project, adhering to the user goals/stories and wireframes established earlier in this README doc.
 #### Header & Footer Draft 1